Zenoh Plugin

 orjson

-msg id, 4 bytes, same as the req’s msg id
+msg id, 4 bytes, the msg id from req

-status code, 4 bytes, framework error code.
-If this is non-zero, it indicates a server error, and the data section will be empty.
+status code, 4 bytes, framework error code, if this part is non-zero, it indicates an error occurred on the server side, and the data section will be empty

 msg data